Overcoming the Pitfalls of Conventional Stand-Up Comedy Writing

 But writing stand-up comedy material in the context that incorporates all aspects of verbal communication is relatively EASY if you truly know what you are doing.

-But do not take my word for it.
+But don’t take my word for it.
 Not at all.

 Go talk to ANY established headliner comedian and ask them how long it took to be able to deliver 30 minutes of headliner level material.